NoelBright/NoelBright.github.io/docs/clientprotocol.md

 title: NKN Client Protocol
 ---

-NKN client can be written in any language as long as the following protocol is implemented.
+NKN client can be written in any language as long as the following protocol is implemented.11111

 # Client NKN address